-Referring to Example 34, the late registration period is from 1 July 2018 to 31 August 2018 which is 62 days.
-Therefore, Company A has to pay a late registration penalty of RM750.

-- 82. A late registrant is required to submit tax return according to the taxable period assigned to him, i.e. monthly or quarterly.
+- 81. A person who is late in applying for registration will be liable to pay a late registration penalty from the date he should have been registered to the date immediately before the date he is so registered, and this period is referred to as the late registration period. - 82.
+A late registrant is required to submit tax return according to the taxable period assigned to him, i.e. monthly or quarterly.
 The first taxable period will commence from the date he should have been registered. - 83.
-A person who fails to register shall be liable to a fine not exceeding fifty thousand ringgit or to imprisonment for a term not exceeding three years or to both.
+A person who fails to register shall be liable to a late registration penalty of an amount of not less than one thousand and five hundred ringgit (RM1,500.00) for a period within thirty days and not exceeding an amount of twenty thousand ringgit (RM20,000.00) for a period of more than three hundred and sixty days.